macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 52: February 11, 2019

+**Today's Progress**: #R4D52 We went to swimming races today with my little one.
+Coding at noon with kata: "Trim a String", "Closures and Scopes" & "Design a Simple Automaton (Finite State Machine)" #Codewars #100DaysOfCode #javascript #React #freeCodeCamp.

+**Thoughts:** Rank 1,138 @ Codewars - 3 hours of study.
+I have to learn git and finish my udemy course.

 ## Day 51: February 10, 2019

 **Today's Progress**: #R4D51 We went to swimming races today with my little one.
 Coding at noon with kata: "Two fighters, one winner", "HTML Generator" & "Two Joggers" #Codewars #100DaysOfCode #javascript #React #freeCodeCamp.